top of page

 Mabel Fitzgerald donated this trophy to the Ladies’ Branch in 1974.
 It was first won by Julia Haldimand.

-Club Championship Class D – 27 Holes; Gross Score (2nd Friday in August)
+Ladies' Club Championship Class D – 27 Holes; Gross Score

 This trophy came into its own in 1981 when a ‘class D” was established at the request of Gyp Havill, then Ladies’ Captain.
 That year it was won by Anne Opzoomer.

-Ladies’ Club Championship - Woman under 25 – 36 Holes; Gross Score (2nd weekend in August)
+Ladies’ Club Championship - Women under 25 – 36 Holes; Gross Score

 Donated by the Palmer and Gordon families in recognition of Gerry Palmer and Karen Gordon Lampl.
 It is awarded to the woman under 25 years old with the lowest score in the Ladies’ Club Championship.